gomorpheus/morpheus-docs/installation/database/troubleshooting/troubleshooting.rst

             \exit

-Recover From Failed Single Site when allnodesdown and rejoins dont work
+Recover From Failed Single Site when dba.rebootclusterfromcompleteoutage() and rejoins dont work
 ````````````````````````````````````````````````````````````````````````
 * Take a backup of the DB beofre performing any of these tasks.
 * Make sure morpheus-ui is stopped on all all nodes.